mindofai/mindofai.github.io/_posts/2017-1-30-Debugging-NET-Native.md

 Sometimes issues with .NET Native can be found at compile time.
 I've had some success using the Microsoft.NETNative.Analyzer NuGet package as suggested by MS to find these.
 It might be worth the quick NuGet download to try it if you're having runtime issues.

-# Issues and Answers
+# Issues

-The first time I did this, I copied settings from the Release configuration and ran into issues debugging:
+The first time I did this, I copied settings from the **Release** configuration instead of **Debug** and ran into issues debugging:
+ - The debugguer would not hit (stop at) my breakpoints in the code
+ - Saw a "[Your App Name].UWP.pdb not loaded" screen when debugging As far as I can tell, a Release build doesn't produce the necessary symbol files (pdb) for your app DLL and this was the issue here.

 # Resources

 I hesitate to share this link because it hasn't been updated since July 2015, but this is how I learned how to do this.
 Please hit me up if you find a better/newer source.

-One thing you should NOT do when following the directions in this link is copy the Release settings when creating a new Solution Configuration.
-As far as I can tell, a Release build doesn't produce the necessary symbol files (pdb) for your app DLL and your breakpoints will not get hit.
-You will probably also see a "[Your App Name].UWP.pdb not loaded" screen in Visual Studio when debugging.
 - [https://blogs.msdn.microsoft.com/visualstudioalm/2015/07/29/debugging-net-native-windows-universal-apps/](https://blogs.msdn.microsoft.com/visualstudioalm/2015/07/29/debugging-net-native-windows-universal-apps/)